-Jordan's King Abdullah, feeling the squeeze
+Jordan's King Abdullah, feeling the squeeze from within - and without

 In a recent Washington Post piece, David Ignatius suggests that Jordan and the broader Middle East narrowly escaped massive upheaval.
 He argues that the tensions which led to the royal crisis in April were the result of the Trump administration's efforts to push the "Deal of the Century", normalising Israel's relations with Arab neighbours.

 At the centre of the crisis were the king's half-brother and former Crown Prince Hamzah Bin Hussein, Sharif Hassan Bin Zaid a member of the royal family, and Bassem Awadallah a former confidant of King Abdullah who once served in several high-ranking government positions.

 Prince Hamzah is not facing charges, but his alleged co-conspirators face charges for sedition and incitement.
 Given Bin Zaid and Awadallah's ties to Saudi Arabia, observers have suggested that the sedition plot was connected to a "larger plot fuelled by Jordan's closest allies."